Jermaine Dupri: 2004–2009: Confessions and The Emancipation of Mimi

 In 2004, Dupri connected again with Usher contributing to Confessions co-writing and co-producing three consecutive singles Billboard Hot 100 number one songs "Burn", "Confessions Part II", and "My Boo".
-Confessions won Best Contemporary R&B Album and Best R&B Performance by a Duo or Group with Vocals.
-Confessions has been certified diamond by the Recording Industry Association of America (RIAA) and, as of 2012, has sold 10 million copies in the US and over 20 million copies worldwide.
+Confessions won a Grammy Award for Best Contemporary R&B Album and "My Boo" won for Best R&B Performance by a Duo or Group with Vocals.
+The album has been certified diamond by the RIAA and, as of 2012, has sold 10 million copies in the US and over 20 million copies worldwide.

-In early 2005, Dupri reunited with Mariah Carey on her tenth studio album The Emancipation Of Mimi, which features the massive smash hit "We Belong Together".
+In early 2005, Dupri reunited with Mariah Carey on her tenth studio album The Emancipation of Mimi, which features the hit "We Belong Together".
 The album also featured the hit singles "It's Like That", "Shake It Off", and "Don't Forget About Us".
-"We Belong Together" stayed at number one for fourteen non-consecutive weeks, becoming the second longest running number one song in US chart history, behind Carey's 1996 collaboration with Boyz II Men on "One Sweet Day".
-We Belong Together" won Grammy's for Best Female R&B Vocal Performance and Best R&B Song.
-Later in 2005, when he worked on Wanted with Bow Wow, he co-produced and co-wrote the Hot 100 top 5 singles "Let Me Hold You" and "Like You".
+"We Belong Together" stayed at number one for fourteen non-consecutive weeks, becoming the second longest running number one song in US chart history, behind Carey's 1996 collaboration with Boyz II Men, "One Sweet Day".
+"We Belong Together" won two Grammy Awards for Best Female R&B Vocal Performance and Best R&B Song.
+Later in 2005, when he worked on Bow Wow's album Wanted, he co-produced and co-wrote the Hot 100 top 5 singles "Let Me Hold You" and "Like You".
 That December, Dupri produced and co-wrote Nelly's single "Grillz", which struck atop the Billboard charts yet again.